Skip to main content

 EmpowerID provides native integration with Microsoft Entra Custom Security Attributes, enabling you to manage these attributes through familiar identity governance workflows.
 This integration brings attribute management under the same governance framework used for other identity and access resources, including approval workflows, audit trails, and policy-based controls.

 Custom Security Attributes are business-defined metadata fields that you create and assign to users, service principals, and applications in your Microsoft Entra tenant.
-Unlike extension attributes or directory schema extensions, Custom Security Attributes are tenant-specific, defined and managed within your organization's Entra tenant.
-They provide flexibility through support for multiple data types and value configurations, while remaining isolated from the core directory schema to prevent conflicts.
-This isolation ensures that your custom metadata doesn't interfere with standard directory operations while still being governed and restricted to specific administrators and use cases.
+Unlike extension attributes or directory schema extensions, Custom Security Attributes are tenant-specific and managed within your organization's Entra tenant.
+They support multiple data types and value configurations while remaining isolated from the core directory schema.
+This isolation prevents conflicts with standard directory operations while maintaining governance and administrative access controls.

 Attribute Structure

 Custom Security Attributes are organized in a two-level hierarchy.
-At the top level, attribute sets serve as logical containers that group related attributes.
-Each set has a unique name within the tenant and can contain multiple individual attributes, up to a maximum of 500 attributes per set.
-Within these sets, individual attributes define the actual metadata fields, each with specific data types.
-These attributes can be configured to accept single or multiple values and may allow free text entry or restrict input to predefined values.
+Attribute sets serve as logical containers that group related attributes.
+Each set has a unique name within the tenant and can contain up to 500 individual attributes.
+Individual attributes define the actual metadata fields with specific data types, value configurations, and validation rules.
 Each attribute must have a unique name within its containing set.

 Supported Object Types